RibirX/Ribir/README.md

 If you like Ribir, give our repo a [⭐ STAR ⬆️](https://github.com/RibirX/Ribir) and [WATCH 👀](https://github.com/RibirX/Ribir/subscription) our repository to stay updated with the latest developments!

 Every encouragement and feedback can support us to go further.

-## Known Issues

-The pipe/watch may easily introduce a cycle reference, which will cause a memory leak if you do not manually unsubscribe.
-We'll resolve this issue in v0.2.0.

-In most cases, the framework will be able to avoid cycle reference automatically.
-Documentation will be updated to explain how to avoid cycle reference in the rest cases, and we will provide an API to help developers resolve it.

-For a complete list of known issues, please see [Issues](https://github.com/RibirX/Ribir/issues).

 ## Contributing